 Strategic heating before and after welding significantly improves HAZ properties:

-- Preheating reduces the cooling rate, preventing excessive hardening in susceptible materials and reducing hydrogen cracking risk
+- Preheating reduces the cooling rate, preventing excessive hardening in susceptible materials and lowering hydrogen cracking risk

 - Post-weld heat treatment (PWHT) helps relieve residual stresses and temper hardened zones

-- Specialized thermal cycles can restore mechanical properties closer to the base material
+- Specialized thermal cycles restore mechanical properties closer to the base material

 Material-Specific Considerations